Tim specialises in cross border and financial services mergers & acquisitions

 Tim advises international and domestic clients on M&A, takeovers, schemes of arrangement and IPOs.
 His clients include private equity funds, listed and unlisted corporates and overseas investors.

 He is the Head of the National Corporate team and co-heads the firm’s China Desk, advising Chinese and international clients on investment matters, including obtaining Overseas Investment Office approvals.
-He is also a council member of the New Zealand Private Equity & Venture Capital Association.
+He is also a former council member of the New Zealand Private Equity & Venture Capital Association.

 Tim has advised: